Start From

 An exciting journey high over the summit of the Thaba Putswa Range via Makheka’s Pass and across the basalt moorland roof of Southern Africa to Semonkong, “the Place of Smoke”.

-View stop at 2.260m before we reach the summit of the Makheka’s Pass with 2.860m.
+View stop at 2.260m before we reach the summit of the Makheka’s Pass at 2.860m.
 Panoramic views of the valley with farmlands.
 The grassland around is dotted with the yellow flowers of Euryops, the white Arum Lilies, the bright red and yellow colors of the Red-Hot Pokers, and plenty of other wildflowers.
-Basotho ponies will be on standby for those who would prefer to pony trek to Maletsunyane falls along the rugged terrain.
-The clients will have a chance to hike to the bottom of the waterfall where swimming and Trout fishing can be enjoyed?
+Basotho ponies will be on standby for those who would prefer to trek to Maletsunyane Falls along the rugged terrain.
+The clients will have a chance to hike to the bottom of the waterfall where swimming and Trout fishing can be enjoyed.

 Lunch at Semonkong Lodge.
-After lunch, we proceed to view the Maletsunyana Falls-called the Place of Smoke.
+After lunch, we proceeded to view the Maletsunyana Called the Place of Smoke.

 Activities Available for Own Account :